frc2423/docs/docs/web-interface-tutorial2.rst

   <a href="http://google.com">google!</a>

 This is a link element with the text *google!* that goes to the google homepage when you click on it.
-The address of the link is determined by the href attribute. href is the attribute name and the address is inside the quotes.
+The address of the link is determined by the href attribute. href is the attribute name and the value (the address) is inside the quotes.

 Web page elements